 The Lay Certificate in Theology is designed to contribute to the ministry of the laity by providing an opportunity for students to integrate theological study and reflection with Christian life and experience.
 Under the guidance of a Mentor, students connect their Christian faith and their daily life and work with a view to bringing new skills, fresh vision and invigorating ideas to their participation in various contexts and local communities of faith.
 The certificate offers maximum flexibility to support personal interests and learning goals by allowing choice from an array of course offerings.
 The program is not intended as training for designated professional ministry and certificate credits are not transferable to any Emmanuel degree.
+This program is only for domestic students.

 An undergraduate degree is not required for admission to the program.